 Joining South Beach & Killing Gator

-Tanner is dispatched to Miami to intercept a gang led by Calita Martinez called South Beach.
-The main objective of South Beach is to steal several high-performance vehicles and send them to be collected by a mysterious buyer.
+Tanner returns to his hometown of Miami to intercept a gang led by Calita Martinez called South Beach.
+The main objective of South Beach is to steal several high-performance vehicles and send them overseas to be collected by a mysterious buyer.
 Tanner is ordered to kill Gator, a former affiliate with South Beach, to prove his worth to the gang.

 Dubois' Capture & Rescue

-Sometime after Gator's death, South Beach relocates to Nice, France to resume their operations.
-Upon his arrival to Nice, Tanner is greeted by two Interpol agents, Didier Dubois and Henri Vauban, who make it clear that they want to take the cars by force.
+Sometime after Gator's supposed death, South Beach relocates to Nice, France to resume their operations.
+Upon his arrival to Nice, Tanner is introduced to Interpol agents Didier Dubois and Henri Vauban, who make it clear that they want to take the cars by force.
 Tanner doesn't want to go this way, and instead wants to find out who the buyer is first before taking any action in returning the cars.

-After doing some more jobs for South Beach, they manage to find Dubois and force Tanner to almost shoot at him.
+After doing some more jobs for South Beach, they manage to find Dubois and almost force Tanner to shoot at him.
 They then announce their plans to kill Dubois the following day, with Tanner saving him from captivity at the behest of Vauban.
 After Tanner uncovers information at a boathouse with Dubois, both men are cornered by South Beach members and Tanner's old arch rival Jericho.
 Dubois is killed and Tanner escapes to rescue Vauban.
+Thereafter, South Beach heads to Istanbul to conclude their operations.

 Dismantling South Beach

-After a shootout with Jericho, Tanner contemplates killing him but refuses.
-Shortly afterwards, Jericho shoots Tanner in the back.
-The two men are rushed to a hospital in critical condition.
+After a tense shootout with Jericho and his goons, Tanner contemplates killing him but ultimately decides to leave him.
+Jericho shoots Tanner in the back shortly afterwards.
+The two men are rushed to a hospital in critical condition and the game ends with the sound of a pulse, indicating that one (or both) men survived their wounds.

-Sometime after the events of Driv3r, Tanner and Jericho recover from their injuries.
-Jericho was sent back to the United States to be trialled for his crimes.
+Six months after the events of Driv3r, Tanner and Jericho recover from their injuries.
+Jericho was sent back to the United States to be trialed for his crimes.

 While pursuing a prison van escorting career criminal Charles Jericho, Tanner suffers a huge crash which renders him comatose.
 During his unconscious state, Tanner is able to solve a conspiracy involving Jericho's deadly escape from prison using newfound car shifting abilities.
 However, Tanner's rival Jericho can also use car shifting abilities and can even throw cars in the way of Tanner.